Home / Adventure holidays / My perfect Jamaica holiday: beaches, boats and beauty

 Sampling a rum cocktail

-Listening to Bob Marley – he is EVERYWHERE.
-On buses, in taxis, in restaurants, in bars, on the beach – the national heros songs will be in your head all the way back home.
+The sound of national hero Bob Marley is unmissable in Jamaica – he is EVERYWHERE.
+On buses, in taxis, in restaurants, in bars, on the beach – his iconic songs will be in your head all the way back home.

 Drinking fresh coconut juice straight from the shell